mikezimm/fps-JS/FPS-JS-CHANGELOG.md

 - imported npmFunctions/src/Services/Arrays folder into Logic/Arrays folder
 - added return types to all functions
 - ISeriesSort, ISeriesSortObject   : src/logic/Arrays/sorting/Interfaces.ts ( was originally in ICSSCharts but is commonly used outside of charts themselves for sorting )
-- Renamed Arrays/services.ts to:  src\logic\Arrays\searching.ts ( It only has searching/finding related functions )
+- Renamed Arrays/services.ts to:  src/logic/Arrays/searching.ts ( It only has searching/finding related functions )
 - Created Arrays/searching folder, split functions into ojbectfind and objectkeys
 - Created Arrays/sorting folder, split into interfaces, number | string | object arrays files